 Citing sources is a way to credit the sources you use to inform your academic work.
 Citation helps you support your own ideas with evidence and previous research and make connections between your ideas and those of others.
 Use clear references and citations to indicate from whom the ideas come.

-In-text citations are included in the main body of a text.
+In-text citations are included in the main body of a text in APA, APSA, and MLA styles.
+They are NOT used in Turabian.
 They usually appear in the following contexts:

 For more detailed information, please see the Purdue Online Writing Lab on Quoting, Paraphrasing, and Summarizing